Lois Lunin Award

 Nature of the Award

 The Lois Lunin Award was established in 2021.
-The Award is sponsored by the Association-at-Large, is funded through a request from Lois Lunin, and is administered by the Awards and Honors Committee.
-The award shall consist of registration and travel support to attend the ASIS&T Annual Meeting, an opportunity to present a poster at the Annual Meeting, and two years of ASIS&T membership.
+The Award is sponsored by the Association-at-Large, is funded through a bequest from Lois Lunin, and is administered by the Awards and Honors Committee.
+The award shall consist of registration and travel support to attend the ASIS&T Annual Meeting up to $2,500, an opportunity to present a poster at the Annual Meeting, and two years of ASIS&T membership.

 Presentation of the Award